gaoyuanliang/covid19_knowledge_graph/README.md

 # covid_knowledge_graph
 Knowledge graph of covid19

-1. collect the entities and relationships of covid 19 from wikibase by sparql
+1. collect the entities and relationships of covid 19 from wikibase by sparql  at https://query.wikidata.org/

 2. convert them to nodes and edges of noe4j